DeleteObjects - Amazon Simple Storage Service

 <DeleteMarker>true</DeleteMarker> <DeleteMarkerVersionId>NeQt5xeFTfgPJD8B4CGWnkSLtluMr11s</DeleteMarkerVersionId>

-Sample Request: Malformed XML in the request
+Sample Request for general purpose buckets: Malformed XML in the request

 This example shows how Amazon S3 responds to a request that includes a malformed XML document.
 The following request sends a malformed XML document (missing the Delete end element).